 Visit the Office of International Programs and Services:

 You may contact our office at firstname.lastname@example.org or (828) 227-7494.
-We can your contact person for questions concerning F-1 or J-1 visa requirements.
+We are your contact person for questions concerning F-1 or J-1 visa requirements.

 Housing should have sent you your room assignment prior to your arrival.
 Most rooms are double occupancy.
 Make sure you know the name of the residence hall and your assigned room number when you arrive on campus.

-If you do not have bedding, ask your head resident for a complete linen pack (that includes sheets, blanket, and a pillow).
-You can use this for a few days, free of charge.
-You need to get to a store to purchase sheets and pillowcase for a “Twin” bed.
+If you do not have bedding, we will take you to a store to purchase sheets and pillowcase for a “Twin” bed when we pick you up.
 You may need a 'Standard' pillow, a blanket, and a spread or comforter.
 Each room has two Internet portals, at no additional cost.
 Laundromats are in each residence hall and are coin operated.

 A head resident is assigned to each residence hall to assist residents and plan programs.